Maritime-Robotics-Student-Society/blog/_posts/articles/2018-06-08-Journey to I2C gps.md

 previous blog article, this was done by removing the two pull-up resistors from the IMU.
 At this point, we simply wired in the GPS to see if we can get some messages coming from it.
-We immediately saw messages coming from the GPS, but only about 40% of the messages where readable, as the rest of them were not passing a checking algorithm that was designed to filter corrupted messages.
+We immediately saw messages coming from the GPS, but only about 40% of the messages where readable, as the rest of them were not passing a checking algorithm (a basic message checksum) that was designed to filter corrupted messages.
 Another issue that appeared was that through Serial, it was possible to write some messages to the GPS to filter out data we don't need and to increase the frequency of the readings, but some articles were saying that this cannot be done via I2C.